About

 When?

-Our schedule varies throughout the year, but we meet almost every Thursday evening from 6:00 pm – 9:00 pm.
-During the build seasons (January through March for High School and September – November for Middle School) we meet much more often, a minimum of 3 days a week.
+Our schedule varies throughout the year, but 1188 meets almost every Wednesday evening from 6:00 PM — 9:00 PM.
+During the build seasons (January through March for High School and September through November for Middle School), we meet much more often, a minimum of 3 days a week.

 Where?